-A similar drug implant has been made for internal use by the pharmacy of a Berlin hospital.
-It has no stearate component and seems to have better tissue tolerability and will be available by the end of 2006.
-The later implant is manufactured by George Sherman at Towne Pharmacy, NJ and is a 1g pellet with 10mg of slow release triamcinolone.
+Pharmacy of a Berlin hospital has made similar drug implan for internal use by .
+Due to having no stearate component seems to have better tissue tolerability and was supposed to be available by the end of 2006.
+George Sherman at Towne Pharmacy, NJ has manufactured the later implant.
+It is a 1g pellet with 10mg of slow release triamcinolone.
 It is manufactured in a novel manner producing effective opioid blockage for 12 to 14 weeks.

 The same product is now licensed in Russia as Prodetoxone.
 It is currently being used at three extensive trials.
-The trials are conducted at St.Petersburg Scientific-Research Center of Addictions and Psychopharmacology, Pavlov Medical University, St.Petersburg,Russia in conjunction with the University of Pennsylvania, Department of Psychiatry, Philadelphia, USA.
-Naltrexone implants success rate in Russia is not known.
+The trials are conducted at St.Petersburg Scientific-Research Center of Addictions and Psychopharmacology.
+Also at Pavlov Medical University, St.Petersburg,Russia in conjunction with the University of Pennsylvania, Department of Psychiatry, Philadelphia, USA.
+Naltrexone implants success rate in Russia is not known because of lack research.

 Second generation of Naltrexone blockers

-‘Second generation’ implants use another established implant technique - embedding naltrexone in a matrix of biodegradable polymer microspheres.
-The first available implant of this type is made by Dr George O’Neill of GO-Medical Industries in Perth, WA.
+‘Second generation’ drug implants use another established implant technique because of embedding naltrexone in a matrix of biodegradable polymer microspheres.
+Dr George O’Neill of GO-Medical Industries in Perth, WA had made the first available implant of this type.
 The polymer takes 1-2 years to break down and naltrexone is released for 5-12 months or more.
 Opiate blockade may be only partial after about 9-13 months though.

 These drug implants are generally well-tolerated and there is no need to include a steroid.
-Both types of implant are usually inserted with antibiotic prophylaxis.
-They also can block very large amounts of heroin.
+Both types of implants are usually inserted with antibiotic prophylaxis.
+They also can block very large amounts of heroin because of containing large quantity of Naltrexone.
 Basic composition of the O’Neill implant is approximately 50% naltrexone, 49% of biodegradable polymer and £1% magnesium stearate.
-The polymer material is similar material to that used in biodegradable sutures and is an FDA approved substance.
+The polymer material is similar material to that used in biodegradable sutures and has the FDA's license.